Table of Contents[Hide][Show]

 Rent a Houseboat

-RV road trips are all the rage in our reopening post-Covid world, but houseboats are where it’s at.
+RV road trips took off during the pandemic, but houseboats are where it’s at.
 Like RVs, houseboats come with a kitchen so you can cook your meals.
 The lake provides constant entertainment and the “house” provides new walls and new views.

 Houseboating.org lists 29 lakes in the United States and Canada where families can rent a houseboat.
 Move in, start the engine and take your “house” for a spin around the lake.
 Look for a nice, quiet, socially distant anchorage and spend the night or the whole week in peaceful repose.